wangavin/nosql-challenge/README.md

 ### Analysis
 * Analysis hygiene score of 20 of the resturant.
 * Looking rating value number of resturant more than 4 rate of restaurant number from data set.
-* Look at lowest hygiene value of 5 establishments resturant in specific location.
+* Look at lowest hygiene value of 5 establishments restaurant in specific location.
 * find out in Local Authority area have a hygiene score of 0.

 ## Technologies ##